Understanding how care homes operate in the UK

 Care homes can be owned and run by different groups.

 - Private (commercial) businesses: may own one, a few or a larger group of care homes.
-In this sector, the 10 largest companies run 20% of the care homes in the UK, with Four Seasons Health Care, Bupa Care Homes, HC-One and Barchester Healthcare running nearly 1,200 care homes between them.
+In this sector, the 10 largest companies run 15% of the care homes in the UK, with HC-One, Four Seasons Health Care, Barchester, Care UK and Bupa Care Homes running over 1,100 care homes between them.

 - Non-profit organisations: such as charities and housing associations.